ccboyd/libraries/README.md

-# libraries
+# modules
-this repository is a collection and list of libraries i've either written or decided to collect. libraries will primarily be made for luau.
+this repository is a collection and list of libraries and modules i've either written or decided to collect. libraries will primarily be made for luau.

 # function
 luau libraries can be fetched with roblox's http library and the loadstring method.